 I recalled us being in Lucy's light pink colored room.
-I looked up at bright pink stripes running through the wallpaper.
+I glanced up at bright pink stripes running through the wallpaper.
 Then I glanced down at Lucy seeing a picture of a young man grabbing a young girl identical to her.
 Every time she’d glance at that picture, tears would run down from her face.
 Lucy put her head onto the pillow.
 She dug her fingers into her bedsheets, crying out, "Chris!
 I want you back!
 I want you to be by my side again!
 Why did you have to go?"
-Lucy began sobbing for a few minutes, and she got back up, wiping her watery eyes, she glanced at her tears that had deeply seeped into her big pillow, leaving a big star shaped mark.
+Lucy began sobbing for a few minutes, and she got back up, wiping her watery eyes.
+She glanced at her tears that had deeply seeped into her big pillow, leaving a big star shaped mark.

 I recalled the next day, where Lucy lay my body on her fluffy bed.
 She'd make soothing hums that filled her quiet room.
-Later, as she groomed me with her tickling blue comb on her small dressing table, I began feeling this joyous sensation pouring into me.
+Later, as she groomed me with her tickling blue comb on her small dressing table, I began feeling this joyous sensation rubbing on me.

 Lucy would take me to her happy flower garden.
 As I looked at the flowers' greeting gestures while they danced around, I felt like I entered in this paradise.
 Lucy lay me beside me on her lap and plucked out two flowers.
 As she sniffed both of them, the sweet smell that entered her nose made her be in a daze for a few minutes, worrying me.
 Her body didn't move, as the flowers she held in her hands dropped.
 She shook her head while she leaned up from the long grass.